harlanhong/POINT/README.md

         - README.md
 ### **Data Prepare**

 As we mentioned in the paper, we use the interior and exterior patches and the location heat map.
 To train the POINT, we first extract those patches from the original images.
-As the detectors used to detect persons in MS Dataset and NCAA Dataset are different, we provide two script to extract those patches:
+As the detectors used to detect persons in MS Dataset and NCAA Dataset are different, we provide two different scripts to extract those patches:

     python GetMSImageFace.py (For Ms Dataset)
 **or**